NYAGI • Haiti

 In early 2019, NYAGI was invited to Haiti to help teach ultrasound as part of Project Santé, a country wide program to improve healthcare in Haiti.
 Our program involved an initial session to teach basic ultrasound skills to over 40 doctors, nurses, and other healthcare professionals.
 Throughout the remainder of 2019 it will be followed up with several return trips to focus on establishing an in-country education lead as well as a network of empowered individuals who will champion ultrasound, bringing this important diagnostic tool to every corner of the country.

 By equipping many of Haiti’s rural healthcare centers with ultrasound equipment and training them in basic diagnostic skills, NYAGI is empowering healthcare providers to properly diagnose everything from treatable complications during pregnancy to childhood pneumonia, fractures, and emergency trauma situations.
-In addition to this basic training, NYAGI is setting up in-country champions and remote webinar and prerecorded video courses to refresh and continue developing participant’s skills and elevating Haiti’s healthcare system in general.
+In addition to this basic training, NYAGI is setting up in-country champions, remote webinars, and prerecorded video courses to refresh and continue developing participant’s skills and elevating Haiti’s healthcare system in general.

 To date NYAGI has trained over 40 healthcare professionals from over 20 clinics around the country.
 Plans are in place to support an additional 10 clinics (50 total in 2019) with the skills and resources to fully implement basic ultrasound into their practices.